 The nonparanormal group, who had both premonitions in dreams and premonitions not related to dreams, tended to experience lower clearness in relation to negative emotions.
 For premonitions not related to dreams, the paranormal group reported having experienced serious events, and the people involved were acquaintances.
 The nonparanormal group reported having experienced trivial events.
 For the paranormal group, males, serious events, and acquaintances, and unknown scored higher than the nonparanormal group.
 The paranormal group also scored higher on clearness, emotional intensity, and vividness than the nonparanormal group.
-The paranormal group also scored higher on negative emotions.
-The paranormal group.
-The paranormal group also scored higher on negative emotions.
-The paranormal group.
-The paranormal group also scored higher on negative emotions.
-The paranormal group.
+The paranormal group scored higher in assaults/robberies, major accidents, events related to unknown ones, and events reported in the media than the nonparanormal group.
 The paranormal group also scored higher on negative emotions.
 The paranormal group reported having experienced a number of other premonition experiences, mainly having the experience of anticipating what another person in the conversation was about to say, having a vision of a situation, or having an experience of a sudden feeling of a future event.
 For the paranormal group, states of consciousness and other premonitional experiences were highly correlated.
 Participants who reported other premonitional experiences correlated mainly with awake state, meditating and falling asleep or awakening.